A consultant says he found no “aha” solution to a budget-driven slowdown in the Spokane County Prosecutor’s Office.

 Kurbitz said defense attorneys would realize they have deputy prosecutors over a barrel if all cases were filed in 72 hours.
 They would start demanding better deals, and the prosecutor’s success rate would fall.

 Kurbitz also rejected McGruther’s recommendation to organize secretaries into a “production line” instead of assigning one to every three attorneys.
 She said the office tried that approach and found it less efficient, in part because no one knew the location and status of files.

 Modern computer systems should alleviate that problem, McGruther said.
-Still greater efficiency would be possible if information from police and other agencies were fed directly into the prosecutor’s case-management software, he said.
+Still greater efficiency would be possible if information from police and other agencies was fed directly into the prosecutor’s case management software, he said.

-Getting the county clerk to let some prosecutor’s employees “seal” cases into Superior Court also could save time, McGruther suggested.
+Getting the county clerk to let some prosecutor’s employees lodge cases in Superior Court also could save time, McGruther suggested.

 Some of his other ideas included consolidating six office locations or at least getting a common telephone switchboard, standardizing filing systems and using more volunteers.